subramGrg/react-test.github.io/README.md

 View the [page](https://subramgrg.github.io).

-Also, this gives me the opportunity to share ideas and techniques that i have gathered while scouring the internet and reading React.js books.
+Also, it gives me the opportunity to share ideas and techniques which i have gathered while scouring the internet and reading React.js books.